Hope 80

 The Journey

-During their travels in Japan and the U.S. they will meet political and religious leaders, United Nations officials, as well as artists, actors, musicians, and other peace organizations.
+During their travels, the U.S. the descendants will meet political and religious leaders, as well as artists, actors, musicians, and other peace organizations.

 Anti-nuclear peace activist.
 In 2012, after attending the Peace Memorial Ceremonies in Hiroshima and Nagasaki, Mr. Truman Daniel said he wishes to spread the thoughts of the hibakusha in Hiroshima.
 He is a former feature writer and editor of the New York Times Morning Star and Sunday Star News.
 He currently serves as President Emeritus of the Harry S. Truman Library Institute, a non-profit partner.
 He is the author of Growing Up with My Grandfather Harry S. Truman.